 Selection of Nominees

-If you are selected, you will be issued a unique access code to the SSF online applications system by the Graduate Division.
-You will be asked to enter basic information about you and your area of science.
+If you are selected, you will be issued a unique access code to the SSF online applications system, where you will be asked to enter basic information about you and your area of science.